Mu-L/TileMapLayer3D/README.md

 ## ✨ What You Can Do

-- ✅ **Paint 3D levels from 2D tilesheets** — Import any tilesheet, select tiles, click to place
+- ✅ **Paint 3D levels from 2D TileSets** — Import any tilesheet, select tiles, click to place
 - ✅ **Multi-tile selection** — Select up to 48 tiles and place them as a group
 - ✅ **Flexible placement** — Paint on floor, walls, ceiling (6 orientations)
 - ✅ **Transform on the fly** — Rotate (Q/E), tilt (R), flip (F), reset (T)